 The careful selection of patients and dosage and adequate instructions for the patient are important to reduce the risk of hypoglycaemic episodes.
-If the patient encounters repeated episodes of hypoglycaemia, which are either severe or associated with unawareness of the situation, antidiabetic treatment options other than Glucovance should be taken into consideration.
+If the patient encounters repeated episodes of hypoglycaemia, which are either severe or associated with unawareness of the situation, antidiabetic treatment options other than [Nationally completed name] should be taken into consideration.